JoeTonDev/rename-files/README.md

-Python script to rename files.
+A Python script to rename Excel files.